Will my juvenile record disqualify me from getting my record expunged?

 - Fla Stat.
 943.0585: (Expungement of criminal records)

 - Fla Stat.
 943.059: (Sealing of criminal records)

 - Fla Stat.
 943.0584: (Which records are not eligible for expungement and sealing)

 - Fla Stat.
 943.0515: (How juvenile records are maintained and automatic expungement)

 Can the record be Expunged or Sealed?

 The basics of expungement and sealing set out some primary rules.
-Remember, under Fla Stat.
-943.0585, we can expunge a criminal record if (and only if) we can clear a few hurdles.
+Remember, under Florida Statutes, section 943.0585, we can expunge a criminal record if (and only if) we can clear a few hurdles.
 First, the charges must have been dropped, dismissed, abandoned, or the defendant was found “not-guilty,” or acquitted.

 If instead you had adjudication withheld, then you are looking at a court-ordered sealing, not an expungement.
-A court-ordered sealing—under Fla Stat.
-943.059—is very similar to a court-ordered expungement with just a few tiny nuances.
+A court-ordered sealing—under Florida Statutes, section 943.059—is very similar to a court-ordered expungement with just a few tiny nuances.
 But remember, to determine eligibility for a sealing, we need to take an additional step.
-Section 943.0584 of the Florida Statutes lays out a list of offenses that cannot be sealed, even if adjudication was withheld.
+Section 943.0584, Florida Statutes, lays out a list of offenses that cannot be sealed, even if adjudication was withheld.
 The list can be found on our Florida expungement and sealing page.
 So, if the record you are seeking to seal is not on this list, you are okay.

 Where the confusion lies: